grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Post "Director's Cut" things to remove
+* [ ] revise preface again (see notes about about changing it to more centered on motorcycles, do you want to do this?)
+	* [ ] remove any specific references to the director's cut (title, any content added about it)
 * [ ] finish a version with everything in -- a directors cut -- after committing that, cut out all the bigger scenes being cut
 	* keep track of pages to be cut as you edit
 * [ ] change version references from 'director's cut' to 'final beta'